-Rule 16 (Election of the Deputy Registrars)
+Rule 16.2 - Election of the Deputy Registrars

-- 1. The plenary Court shall also elect two Deputy Registrars on the conditions and in the manner and for the term prescribed in the preceding Rule.
+- 1. The plenary Court shall also elect one or more Deputy Registrars on the conditions and in the manner and for the term prescribed in the preceding Rule.
 The procedure for dismissal from office provided for in respect of the Registrar shall likewise apply.
 The Court shall first consult the Registrar in both these matters. - 2.
 Before taking up office, a Deputy Registrar shall take an oath or make a solemn declaration before the plenary Court or, if need be, before the President of the Court, in terms similar to those prescribed in respect of the Registrar.
 This act shall be recorded in minutes.

-Rule 17 (Functions of the Registrar)
+Rule 17 - Functions of the Registrar

 - 1. The Registrar shall assist the Court in the performance of its functions and shall be responsible for the organisation and activities of the Registry under the authority of the President of the Court. - 2.
 The Registrar shall have the custody of the archives of the Court and shall be the channel for all communications and notifications made by, or addressed to, the Court in connection with the cases brought or to be brought before it. - 3.
-The Registrar shall, subject to the duty of discretion attaching to this office, reply to requests for information concerning the work of the Court, in particular to enquiries from the press. - 4.
-General instructions drawn up by the Registrar, and approved by the President of the Court, shall regulate the working of the Registry.
+The Registrar shall, subject to the duty of discretion attaching to this office, reply to requests for information concerning the work of the Court, in particular to enquiries from the press.